TeamChaos1421/ChaosDocs/Ubuntu Development Installation.md

 #### Step 6: Install FRC Eclipse Plugin
 1. Click the arrows if necessary to expand the WPILib Robot Development menu.
 2. Select **Robot C++ Development**
-3. Click Next, Next on the next page, then click the radio button to accept the license agreement and click Finish
+3. Click Next, then click Next again, then Accept the License Agreement, then click Finish
 4. If you receive a Security Warning prompt, click OK to continue.
 5. When prompted, restart Eclipse.
-After Eclipse restarts and you select your Workspace (if prompted) you will see a dialog that says Installing Tools.
-This details the installation progress of the plugins, wait for the install to complete before proceeding.
-This dialog should only appear when the plugins are first installed or updated.

 #### Step 7: Configure WPILib Plugin
 1. In **Eclipse**, select **Window > Preferences > WPILib Preferences** and set the **Team Number** to **1421**